tommadness/KH2Randomizer/docs/setup/Panacea-ModLoader/index.md

 *This will download and install the luabackend hooks required for the Panacea Mod Loader to work, these files go directly into your game installation folder*

-### *The Backend Hook has been installed into your game folder now, you can close this window*

 ## Installing a new seed to play:
 1. Choose your seed settings in the generator window and then click on **"Generate Seed"** in the bottom right.